orjansu/UnaCie/README.md

 # University of Nottingham Improvement Engine (Unie)
 Inequational reasoning for Improvement Theory

 Unie is currently not available on Hackage, but will be shortly.
-To execute Unie from within GHCi, load the 'Inter.hs' file from /src/Interactive/ and run 'main'.
+The current version status is 0.9.
+It is a fully working system, but we plan to continue development and add further features.

+# Running Unie

+The following command will install the necessary packages that Unie requires:

+> cabal install brick kure GraphSCC split extra monad-loops tuple ansi-terminal

-Be sure to execute from the root directory
+Be sure to execute from the root directory:

 > ghci /src/Interactive/Inter.hs

-Note that Unie does rely on a number of external packages, e.g., The Kansas University Rewrite Engine (KURE), so these may need to be installed prior to running.
+Also please use a dark ANSI terminal.

 # Getting started